skuid/SamplePages/Salesforce_Advanced/Recurring_Tasks/README.md

 - Thursday = 16
 - Friday = 32
 - Saturday = 64

 Multiple days are represented as the sum of the numerical values.
 For example, Tuesday and Thursday = 4 + 16 = 20.

 **If Type = Monthly, then show:**
 - Interval
 - Choice between specific day of month (5th day) or relative day (Last Tuesday).

-Note: This choice is presented as a separate field, but does not exist in the data model.
-It controls the `RecurrenceType` value between `RecursMonthly` and `RecursMonthlyNth`.
-It also controls the rendering of the next set of fields

     - If “Specific,” then show the `RecurrenceDayofMonth` field (an integer)
     - If “Relative,” then show the `RecurrenceInstance` picklist field (1st, 2nd … Last) and the day of week field described above.

+Note: This choice between specific and relative is presented as a separate field, but does not exist in the data model.
+It controls the `RecurrenceType` value between `RecursMonthly` and `RecursMonthlyNth`.

 **If Type = Yearly, then show:**

 - Similar choice between specific and relative.

     - If “Specific”, no other fields are needed.
 The start date is repeated every year through the end date.
     - If “Relative” - then show Recurrence Instance, and Weekday Selection, from the Monthly type.
 Also show a Month of year picklist field (`RecurrenceMonthOfYear`) This enables the selection of “First Tuesday in November”